Fix Your Finances

 The little known trick

+Fixing your financing also involves changing the way you think about debt.
 My favorite lending program is a line of Credit.
 This is a bank’s in-house line of credit and it does not get sold to another bank.
-The interest rate is higher than a normal loan, HOLD ON, let me explain.
+The interest rate is higher than a normal loan, BUT HOLD ON, let me explain.
 A regular loan structures your payments, how much goes to interest, and how much goes to principle from the start.
 A line of credit is more flexible than that.
 If you don’t withdraw the money, it sits there on standby, for free.
 You only get charged interest on the money you take out for the time it’s gone, one day, ten days etc..
-Withdrawing $10,000 half the month will cost the same as withdrawing $5000 for the whole month.
+Withdrawing $10,000 half the month will cost the same in interest as withdrawing $5000 for the whole month.
 It’s an average daily balance that a LOC charges.
 You control the cost.

 If this is an option, Real Estate Problem Solver can help.
 We can offer quick and simple solutions to your real estate needs.
+You may not need to sell your home, but don’t you want to know for sure?
 Opt in on our home page for a free consultation.
 Whatever you decide to do, start today!
 Hope this helps, good luck.